-The fact that I have categorised this article under ‘books I have loved’, goes on to show that it is not a book review in its conventional sense.
+It is not a book review.
 I am not going to write about the pros and cons of the book.
 I loved the book and will give a summary of the book along with the salient features that stuck me.

 I read this book over a couple of days in a hospital waiting room.
 Once I started the book or every time I restarted the book, I got lost in no time and forgot about the surroundings, till someone came and tapped my shoulders.